Glenn Braica

-Glenn Braica (born September 16, 1964) is the men's basketball head coach at St. Francis College since 2010.
+Glenn Braica (born September 16, 1964) is an American college basketball coach, currently an assistant coach at Fairfield University.
+He was previously the head coach at St. Francis College from 2010 until the program was cut in 2023.
 Braica was born in Brooklyn, New York and is an alumnus of Bishop Ford High School and Queens College.
 Braica began his head coaching career at St. Francis College in 2010 and had 22 years of coaching experience at the time split between New York City Tech, St. Francis and St. John's as an assistant coach.

 Biography

-Braica attended St. Agnes High School from 1980–82 and Bishop Ford in Brooklyn from 1982–84.
-Braica went on to Queens College and played for the Knights from 1984–88 as a point guard.
+Braica attended St. Agnes High School from 1980 to 1982 and Bishop Ford in Brooklyn from 1982 to 1984.
+Braica went on to Queens College and played for the Knights from 1984 to 1988 as a point guard.
 At Queens College, Braica met Norm Roberts and became great friends; that would later lead to Roberts hiring Braica as his assistant at St. John's University.
-Prior to St. Johns's, Braica was an assistant coach for Ron Ganulin at St. Francis College, where in Braica's last seven years, the Terriers posted a 118-83 record, including an 88-42 mark in the Northeast Conference.
+Prior to St. Johns's, Braica was an assistant coach for Ron Ganulin at St. Francis College, where in Braica's last seven years, the Terriers posted a 118–83 record, including an 88–42 mark in the Northeast Conference.

 Other notable accomplishments during Braica's tenure as an assistant at St. Francis include finishing with a .500 or better record in the league seven straight years, at that time the longest active streak in the league.
 They also reached the NEC semi-finals five times and had two championship game appearances in Braica's last five seasons.
 While at St. John's, Braica helped lead the Red Storm to two NIT bids as an assistant coach.